Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

 RxSpark also provides important information on your prescription medication.
 Enter a drug into the search bar and results will also include links to basic information about the drugs (such as dosages and uses), possible side effects and images of the medication in question.

-Results can be focused using the dropdown menus, helping you find exactly the right coupon for your prescription at a local pharmacy.
+Results can be focused using the dropdown menus, helping you find exactly the right voucher for your prescription at a local pharmacy.

-Once you’ve selected a coupon, simply print it off and present it to your pharmacist to receive a discounted price on your prescription.
+Once you’ve selected a voucher, simply print it off and present it to your pharmacist to receive a discounted price on your prescription.

 Simply enter the name of your prescription at https://www.rxspark.com along with your ZIP code or city, then click the search button.